rsm-gh/akbl/README.md

 It allows starting the GUI, turning the lights On/Off, and choosing profiles.
 By default, it is not enabled, but it can be added to the start session of a user with the command `akbl --start-indicator`.

 ## Default commands
+The program comes with some default commands for those who don't know about programming.
+These commands can be easily added to hotkeys.

 ```
 Usage: